xpack/web-jekyll/pages/install.md

 Line Tools package must still be installed, for the xPack toolchains to find them in the expected location." %}

+If the `install-nvm-node-npm-xpm.sh` script was successful, the rest of this page is only informative and can be skipped.

 {{ version_manager }}

 In short, [nvm](https://github.com/nvm-sh/nvm) changes the install